winglang/wing/docs/04-standard-library/01-cloud/topic.md

 title: cloud.Topic
 id: topic
 description: A built-in resource for publishing messages to subscribers.
-keywords: [Wing reference, Wing language, language, Wing sdk, Wing programming language, topics]
+keywords: [Wing reference, Wing language, language, Wing standard library, Wing programming language, topics]
 ---

 The `cloud.Topic` class represents a subject of data that is open for subscription.